 Let ThresholdBits be as defined in §6.4.3 'Difficulty adjustment' on p.
-36, and let PoWMedianBlockSpan be the constant defined in §5.3 'Constants' on p.
-21.
+37, and let PoWMedianBlockSpan be the constant defined in §5.3 'Constants' on p.
+22.

-- The block version number MUST be 4. - · For a block at block height height, nBits MUST be equal to ThresholdBits(height). - The block MUST pass the difficulty filter defined in §6.4.2 'Difficulty filter' on p.
-35. - solution MUST represent a valid Equihash solution as defined in §6.4.1 'Equihash' on p.
-34. - nTime MUST be strictly greater than the median time of the previous PoWMedianBlockSpan blocks. - The size of a block MUST be less than or equal to 2000000 bytes. - · TODO: Other rules inherited from Bitcoin.
+- The block version number MUST be greater than or equal to 4. - For a block at block height height, nBits MUST be equal to ThresholdBits(height). - The block MUST pass the difficulty filter defined in §6.4.2 'Difficulty filter' on p.
+37. - solution MUST represent a valid Equihash solution as defined in §6.4.1 'Equihash' on p.
+36. - nTime MUST be strictly greater than the median time of the previous PoWMedianBlockSpan blocks. - The size of a block MUST be less than or equal to 2000000 bytes.

+TODO: Other rules inherited from Bitcoin.